MGupta313/LRA/README.md

 Every manifest file must have:

-A group column to designate experimental groups
+A group column to designate experimental groups.
-A sample column to uniquely name each sample
+A sample column to uniquely name each sample.
-An include column, to denote samples that should be excluded from analysis A unique.reads column, as a measure of overall sequencing depth for the experiment Each column name must be unique and consist solely of alphanumerics, the period and the underscore
+An include column, to denote samples that should be excluded from analysis.
+A unique.reads column, as a measure of overall sequencing depth for the experiment.
+Each column name must be unique and consist solely of alphanumerics, the period and the underscore

 The second file is a diff file.
 This is usually named something like **diff.glm.RNAseq.analysisName.txt**, where analysisName is a very short description of what comparisons were performed.
 It is also a tab delimited file that stores all the information relevant to running the differential tests.
 This includes:

-The normalized count for each gene or called peak for each sample ending in *.RPKM for RNAseq, or .RPPM for ATACseq A SYMBOL column for RNAseq projects that contains the the gene names If this is an ATACseq project, it must have a respective Gene.Name column AND a peak column A collection of sets of 5 columns describing each group comparison performed, each with a *.sig column A sigAny column that denotes whether a feature was significantly different in any comparison test After you upload both of them in their respective field in the top-left of the sidebar, you may click the load button and explore each tab and all of the options available to that tab to see what your data looks like.
+The normalized count for each gene or called peak for each sample ending in *.RPKM for RNAseq, or .RPPM for ATACseq.
+A SYMBOL column for RNAseq projects that contains the the gene names.
+If this is an ATACseq project, it must have a respective Gene.Name column AND a peak column.
+A collection of sets of 5 columns describing each group comparison performed, each with a *.sig column.
+A sigAny column that denotes whether a feature was significantly different in any comparison test.
+After you upload both of them in their respective field in the top-left of the sidebar, you may click the load button and explore each tab and all of the options available to that tab to see what your data looks like.

 ## Output description